jhallen/exorsim/README.md

 # Build instructions

-Just type "make" to compile it.
+Clone this repository on a recent Linux or Cygwin system and type "make" to compile it.

 # Utilities